ZhengdaoZhang/my-study/learn_front-end_development/javascript_data_structures_and_algorithms/README.md

 In computer science, there are fundamental sorting algorithms that all developers should learn.
 In this number sorter project, you'll learn how to implement and visualize different sorting algorithms like bubble sort, selection sort, and insertion sort – all with JavaScript.
 This project will help you understand the fundamental concepts behind these algorithms, and how you can apply them to sort numerical data in web applications.

+### class 9: Learn advanced array methods by building a statistics calculator

+As you expand your Javascript skills, you'll want to get comfortable with array manipulation methods, such as map(), reduce(), and filter().
+In this statistics calculator project, you'll gain experience with handing user input, DOM manipulation, and methods chaining.
+You'll get practice by performing statistical calculations like mean, mode, variance, and standard deviation.